Your Jam Packed Schedule

 If you’re a perfectionist, overachiever and people-pleaser, then you probably have experienced Wonder Woman Syndrome and didn’t even realize it.

-You need to keep it all together, no matter what, to fit into the Wonder Woman costume.As entrepreneurs, we measure our value according to our level of productivity and the accomplishments we achieve.
+You need to keep it all together, no matter what, to fit into the Wonder Woman costume.#Accounting professionals often measure value according to productivity and accomplishments.
 It’s why checking all the tasks on your to-do list is highly satisfying.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 The super hero role has a hefty price tag.
 Burnout, adrenal fatigue, sleepless nights, anxiety or fibromyalgia.